-steeped in history as the sandstone from the quarry was used to build the 13th century Vale Royal Abbey and even retains the charm of the original “Smithy” stone building.
-Delamere Grove benefits from different elevations and from certain aspects commands far reaching views of the Cheshire plains.
+Delamere Grove Park has a history in that the sandstone from the quarry was used to build the 13th century Vale Royal Abbey and even retains the charm of the original Smithy stone building.
+Delamere Grove benefits from different elevations, and certain aspects commands far-reaching views of the Cheshire plains.
 The park is tranquil and peaceful and a stone's throw away from the infamous Delamere Forest.

 How to find Delamere Grove Park